-At present, the Receiver has distributed the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
+Receiver distributed the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
 The deadline to submit a claim occurred on the Claims Bar Date: September 28, 2022.
-Receiver is in the process of reviewing and analyzing all of the claims submitted with her staff attorneys and accounting professionals.
+During this process, there were a number of questions that investors raised, which required the Receiver and/or her attorneys to discuss with specific investors and resolve.
+These included, for example, [summarize].

+During the Claims Process, the Receiver sent 158 individual Proof of Claim packets to claimant investors.
+Of those 158 packets, 117 packets were returned timely to the Receiver and her staff.
+While 82 investors agreed with the Proof of Claim Form determination that was put forward by the Kaufman Professionals, 35 investors disputed the Proof of Claim Amount that was contained in their Proof of Claim forms.
+Specifically, 9 investors from the Equinox pool of investors and 24 investors from the PII pool of investors disputed the claims amount.
+The Receiver and her professionals then commenced review and analysis all of the claims and documentation submitted to reconcile these claims with company records obtained by the Receiver.
+This review has included follow up communications with investors regarding their claims submissions or responding to investor questions about the Receiver's plans for distributions.
 After her review and analysis is completed, she will then file one or more motions seeking the Court's approval of (i) her determinations of timely submitted claims, and (ii) an interim (and additional as necessary) distribution to claimants with approved claims and the source(s) of funds used to make any distribution(s).

-1 A sample claims packet is located on the Receiver's website at www.propertyiireceivership.com.
+&lt;sup>1 A sample claims packet is located on the Receiver's website at www.propertyiireceivership.com.